-The UK has taken over the US, as the top destination for overseas study for Chinese UG and PG students.
+The UK has taken over the US, as the top destination for overseas study for Chinese undergraduate and postgraduate students.

 While undergraduate applicants from the EU decreased by 40% in 2021, applicants from China increased by 21% despite the covid impacts.